markfinger/webpack-watcher/README.md

 });

 watcher.onFailed(function(err) {
-  // Called whenever the compiler encounters any errors
+  // Called if the compiler failed or the compilation process produced errors
   // ...
 });

-// Invalidate the compiler's watcher watcher.invalidateWatcher();
+// Start the compilation process
+// Note: this is called automatically if you use `onceDone` watcher.start();

+// Trigger a rebuild of the bundle watcher.invalidate();

-// Close the compiler's watcher watcher.closeWatcher();
+// Close the compiler's watcher watcher.close();
 ```